nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `update INDEX [name TASKNAME starts STARTDATETIME ends ENDDATETIME tag TAG remove-tag TO_REMOVE_TAG]`

 > * INDEX refers to the number appears on the list in front the task name.
-> * THE task name is optional, but needs to be preceeded by name
+> * The task name is optional, but needs to be preceded by name
-> * The TAG here will be added to the referred task and the orginial tag remains.
+> * The TAG here will be added to the referred task and the original tag remains.
 If you want to delete a tag, use `remove-tag TO_REMOVE_TAG` to delete tag by name.
 > * TO_REMOVE_TAG refers to the tag (or tags) that you want to be removed by typing the tags' name that you want to delete.
 > * You can choose what to update.
 It depends on you whether you want to update only one information or update multiple information.